rikimaru0345/Ceras/README.md

 ## Features (Details)

-Ceras will never write a long type name like `MyApplicatoin.MyNamespace.MyClass.MyNestedClass. ...` multiple times (unless you specifically want that).
-It will reuse previously written type-names (and if you want to even complete object-graphs!)
+Ceras will never write a long type name like `MyApplicatoin.MyNamespace.MyClass.MyNestedClass. ...` multiple times (unless you specifically want that), and will reuse previously written type-names.
+The same mechanism that enables this also enables serialization of object-references; and can even be used to "cache" whole objects across serialization calls!
+If, for example, you'd have a chat-application, Ceras could automatically cache the user-names for you, so they only get sent once over the network, and future messages will just contain a lookup-index instead of the full user-name.

+(todo: expand this section)